mjgs/routes-builder/Readme.md

   The general idea is that you define the routes separate from the code that handles the route request.

-  Route definition files are simple javascript objects.
+  Route definition files are node modules that export a javascript object that have optional prefix, default_middleware and routes properties.

   routes/landing-pages.js: